PuipuyManlika/Statistics-Canada-usingReference/README.md

 # Statistics-Canada-usingReference-

 Developing a C++ Application for Statistics Canada to manage the Canadian cities information.
-Allow a user to choose one of the following options
+Allow a user to choose one of the following options:

       1- Add cities --> (adding area code, city name, city abbreviation, population, and surface area into the cities array)

   2- Print cities --> (printing the cities array)